Technical Assistance

 The Steuben County Water Quality Coordinating Committee (WQCC) was established in 1992 to protect and enhance the quality of surface and groundwater resources in Steuben County.
 Committee activities include:

-The Water Quality Coordinating Committee is comprised of a diverse group of people with technical expertise and knowledge, who are committed to promoting improved water quality in Steuben County.
+The Water Quality Coordinating Committee is comprised of a diverse group of people with technical expertise and knowledge who are committed to promoting improved water quality in Steuben County.
 Member organizations range from local, regional, state, and federal agencies to lake associations and sportsmen’s organizations.

 All Water Quality Coordinating Committee meetings are open to the public and input from citizens is encouraged.
 The Committee usually meets quarterly in Bath, NY.

-© Southern Tier Central Regional Planning & Development Board2021All Rights Reserved
+© Southern Tier Central Regional Planning & Development Board 2024 All Rights Reserved

 Website by Marc Rubin Associates & Scope Design